programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 The particular kind of object detection library you’ll use in this lesson for facial recognition is called OpenCV, a computer vision library developed in the late 1990s.
 In particular, you'll use a pre-trained face detection model in OpenCV called a Haar Cascade, which was developed by computer scientists Viola and Davis in 2001.[^3] Haar Cascades can reduce the computing power needed in object recognition because they don’t make calculations for each individual pixel, but rather look for pre-trained features, or patterns of groups of pixels throughout the image.

-{% include figure.html filename="en-or-facial-recognition-ai-python-05.jpg" alt="Visual description of figure image" caption="Figure 5.
+{% include figure.html filename="en-or-facial-recognition-ai-python-05.jpg" alt="Repeated images of a woman’s face.
+Each image is covered by different black and white stripes and checkerboards and represents Haar Cascades passing over images to look for patterns in pixel hue densities." caption="Figure 5.
 A Haar Cascade identifying pixel patterns on an image of a woman" %}

 In the rapidly changing modern ML landscape, OpenCV and Haar Cascades, [both developed more than twenty years ago](https://perma.cc/3K7R-RH74), represent older techniques.
 Researchers and practitioners of computer vision now often use more recent techniques called 'deep learning,' which we'll get into in more detail below.
 Still, in part because they are an older, simpler, technology, it can be easier to understand the basics of image recognition using Haar Cascades than by jumping into more powerful modern algorithms.
 For this reason, you'll test Haar Cascades out before turning to deep learning below.

 Haar Cascades is also noteworthy for being flexible.
 By passing the object detector over many different sections of an image containing a human face, this method can recognize a face in any location in the image.

-{% include figure.html filename="en-or-facial-recognition-ai-python-06.gif" alt="Visual description of gif" caption="Figure 6.
+{% include figure.html filename="en-or-facial-recognition-ai-python-06.gif" alt="A red box containing moving black and white stripes and checkerboards moves over a woman’s face looking for patterns in pixel hue densities." caption="Figure 6.
 A Haar Cascade searching for pixel patterns in many sections of an image of a woman" %}

 This is particularly important for our purposes because the `.png` image of each yearbook page can contain many different human faces in different sorts of positions.

-{% include figure.html filename="en-or-facial-recognition-ai-python-07.jpg" alt="Visual description of video" caption="Figure 7.
+{% include figure.html filename="en-or-facial-recognition-ai-python-07.jpg" alt="A page from the 1911 Bethel Academy yearbook showing the busts of nine men and two women posing for a portrait." caption="Figure 7.
 A page from the 1911 Bethel Academy yearbook featuring multiple people on a single page" %}

 Subjecting this image to a Haar Cascade, for example, results in several different detected faces (and one incorrectly identified face in a man's necktie):

-{% include figure.html filename="en-or-facial-recognition-ai-python-08.jpg" alt="Visual description of video" caption="Figure 8.
+{% include figure.html filename="en-or-facial-recognition-ai-python-08.jpg" alt="A page from the 1911 Bethel Academy yearbook showing the busts of nine men and two women posing for a portrait.
+Each face, as well as one man's tie, is captured inside a bounding box." caption="Figure 8.
 A page from the 1911 Bethel Academy yearbook featuring multiple people on a single page, with each face identified with a bounding box" %}

 Viola and Davis also developed an effective simplification technique for Haar Cascades, which allowed their model to identify faces very quickly and with a reasonably high degree of accuracy (around 95%).
 As the detector passes over the image a single time, areas which may contain a face are noted and identified as 'weak classifiers.'
 As more and more passes are made, if enough weak classifiers are detected in a certain area, they can rise above the specified threshold to indicate the presence of a face (and then become 'strong classifiers').
 This allows the Haar Cascade to focus only on areas of the image containing concentrations of weak classifiers, ignoring others and therefore saving resources and speeding up the process.